 Baked or Fried?

-Pan frying is great when you only need to make a few croquettes as the cooking time is shorter than when you bake.
-However, I usually choose to bake them for a couple of reasons
+Pan frying is great when you only need to make a few croquettes, as the cooking time is shorter than when you bake.
+However, I usually choose to bake them.

-- I like that you just have to pop them in the oven, set the timer and forget about them.
-Baking is definitely less labour intensive than frying.
-Perfect when you have young kids running about at your legs.
+I like that you just have to pop them in the oven, set the timer and forget about them.
+Baking is definitely less labour-intensive than frying.
+Perfect when you have young kids running about at your feet.

-The biggest downside to baking, for me, is how the croquettes are aesthetically.
-I find when I bake croquettes they look very pale and not as appealing as the fried version.
+The biggest downside to baking, for me, is how the croquettes look aesthetically.
+I find that when I bake croquettes, they look very pale and not as appealing as the fried version.

-To combat this I pre-bake my breadcrumbs, before coating the croquettes, to make them beautiful and golden.
-You can see the results in the below picture.
-Alternatively, you could use wholemeal breadcrumbs but I love the crunch that panko breadcrumbs give.
+To combat this, I pre-bake my breadcrumbs before coating the croquettes, to make them beautiful and golden.
+You can see the results in the picture below.
+Alternatively, you could use wholemeal breadcrumbs, but I love the crunch that panko breadcrumbs give.

 I like to ensure that vegetables make up a large proportion of my kids' meals so I serve these with a couple of healthy dips, some vegetables or a salad.